igordejanovic/parglare/README.md

 - Docs
 - Tables caching/loading (currently tables are calculated whenever `Parser` is instantiated)
-- GLR parsing (Tomita's algorithm)
+- GLR parsing (Tomita's algorithm) with a modification to work as scannerless parser.
+Optional lexical disambiguation using GLR machinery.
 - Error recovery

 ## Quick intro